FormidableLabs/builder/README.md

 * `--setup`: Single task to run for the entirety of `<action>`
 * `--quiet`: Silence logging
 * `--log-level`: Level to log at (`info`, `warn`, `error`, `none`)
+* `--env`: JSON object of keys to add to environment.
+* `--env-path`: JSON file path of keys to add to environment.
 * `--expand-archetype`: Expand `node_modules/<archetype>` with full path (default: `false`)
 * `--builderrc`: Path to builder config file (default: `.builderrc`)